Does My Cat Have Cataracts?

 In cats with untreated cataracts, medications such as corticosteroids or non-steroidal anti-inflammatory eye drops are used to decrease the inflammation within the eye.
 Even though these medications will have no effect on the actual cataract, it is important to control inflammation in order to prevent glaucoma (a potential complication of cataracts and inflammation of the eye).
 Glaucoma does not respond well to medical treatment and often requires removal of the eye; therefore, medical treatment of feline cataracts is often focused on preventing secondary glaucoma.

-Veterinarian Dr. Alycia Washington on how to spot them and how to treat them.
+How to spot and how to treat them.

 Your dog sees you as their best friend, so keep those eyes healthy!